 - Have a DSM mental health diagnosis given by a psychologist or psychiatrist, with symptoms being evident for at least 6 months and expected to persist for a year or longer

-- Have current emotional/behavioral challenges that are putting him/her at imminent risk of an out of home placement
+- Have current emotional/behavioral challenges that are putting them at imminent risk of an out of home placement

-- Be involved with at least 2 of the following systems: mental health services, social services, special education, child protective services, and/or the juvenile justice system
+- Be involved with at least 2 of the following systems: mental health services, social services, special education, child protective services, and/or the Youth Justice system

 - Be in need of additional support in at least 2 of the following areas: self-care, community safety, social relationships, family relationships, and/or school.

-To make a referral for CCF services or to learn more about the program and eligibility criteria, call our Central Intake line at (608) 250-6634 ext.
-135, or reach us by e-mail.
+To make a referral for CCF services or to learn more about the program and eligibility criteria, call our Central Intake line at (608) 210-0135, or reach us by e-mail.
 Our Referral Specialist will review your referral information and recommend the CCF enrollment type that you qualify for.